purdygeorgeedward-dev/krimble/README.md

 13. Default to Snapping OFF.
 (DONE.)

-14. (withdrawn)
+14. Add zoom to 200% in menu.
+(DONE.
+TESTED.
+WORKS.)

 15. Create custom default toolbar in imitation of classic toolbar.
 (DONE.)

-16. Add the Adjust-Brightness/Contrast dialog (implemented , untested.)
+16. Add the Adjust-Brightness/Contrast dialog (DONE.
+TESTED.
+WORKS.)

 17. Widen sizing gadgets on windows and sections to make touchscreen resizing easier.